 I have written many stores in my school days, one of which won me the third prize in Primary School.
-Thinking back, perhaps I do not really deserve the prize – I did not understand the concept of a story at all.
+Thinking back, perhaps I did not deserve the prize as I did not understand the concept of a story at all.

 Story writing was an analytical and technical problem for me: “How do I construct a series of events together so that they fit the teacher’s criteria for a story?”
 I approached writing a story as if I was taking a pile of random Lego bricks and constructing a building from them, where each brick represented an event I knew about (whether it is from the news, a storybook or my personal experiences).

 I understood causality and what constitutes an individual scene.
 I have also read other “story blueprints” – excellent stories written by different authors.
 These blueprints helped me organise the story into a series of events, which can shift from scene to scene.
 However, I could not create characters with a self/individuality.
 As a result, the characters experienced no decisions, pain or sacrifices.
 Far from being pivotal forces in the story, they are annoying props that I must add to allow my work to qualify as a story.

 The resulting stories I made were a mash of events, mostly “copied and pasted” from the other stories I have read.

 To many people, the key ingredients of making a good story are:

 There are many books available that can teach us these ingredients.
 What I needed was a more fundamental understanding:

 - How to build characters who behave like human beings, so that we can relate to them

 - How to build a plot that follows logic and causality, so that we can understand it